Labor process theory: Modern applications

-A key element of LPT is an analysis of the local systems of management and control, and an examination of how these are used to reduce the power of sections of the working class who hold work skills that are not reproducible by unskilled labour or machine power.
+A central concern of LPT is the analysis of management systems and methods of control, and how these are used to reduce the power of workers who possess skills that cannot easily be replaced by unskilled labour or machine power.

-LPT critiques scientific management as authored by Frederick Winslow Taylor in the early 1900s and uses central concepts developed by Harry Braverman in the 1970s.
-It can be used to explain workers' bargaining power under contemporary global capitalism, and has developed into a broader framework for examining exploitative management strategies.
-In Labor and Monopoly Capital: Degradation of Work in the Twentieth Century, Braverman updates Marx's critiques of the capitalist labour process by questioning bourgeois accounts of work in the industrial society.
-Although Braverman's primary focus is the degradation of work in the twentieth century, which he associates with the relentless tightening of management control, he also outlines developments in the wider organization of monopoly capitalist societies, examining changes in their occupational and class structures.
+LPT critiques scientific management as developed by Frederick Winslow Taylor in the early twentieth century and draws heavily on concepts developed by Harry Braverman in the 1970s.
+It is used to explain workers' bargaining power under contemporary global capitalism and has developed into a broader framework for examining exploitative management strategies.
+In Labor and Monopoly Capital: Degradation of Work in the Twentieth Century, Braverman updates Marx's critique by showing how management increasingly removes skills from workers, centralizes knowledge, and tightens control over the labour process.
+While his primary focus is the degradation of work through deskilling, he also examines wider changes in occupational structures and class relations under monopoly capitalism.

-Braverman posits that under capitalism, management steals workers' skills, decreases the pleasurable nature of work, reduces worker power by controlling production, reduces wages by deskilling, and increases the exertion required from workers.
-He also examines class consciousness, acknowledging his inability to attend to working class self-emancipation.
-Others have criticised Braverman’s deskilling thesis as non-universal, and observed working class resistance to the imposition of Fordism.
+Braverman argues that under capitalism, management systematically reduces worker control by separating planning from execution, simplifying tasks, and embedding knowledge in machines and managerial systems.
+This process lowers wages, increases work intensity where automation is limited, and reduces the meaningful content of work.
+He also discusses class consciousness, while acknowledging limitations in addressing working-class self-emancipation.
+Other scholars have extended this analysis by examining worker resistance to systems such as Fordism.